measurement-kit/measurement-kit/doc/api/common.md

 # HISTORY

-The `common` alias appeared in MeasurementKit 0.1.0.
+The `common` library appeared in MeasurementKit 0.1.0.